 Fertility comes a very, very close third.
 There are only three ways to predict a donor's fertility from her profile: by her age, previous pregnancies, and prior successful cycles.
 Age-wise, I won't consider anyone older than 27.
 I'm prioritizing women who have had children and abortions, and weeding out miscarriages and ectopic pregnancies.
 Proven donors cost more than first-time donors, but I believe it's money well spent.
 And, honestly, I'm already spending a fortune, so what's another grand to better my odds?

 Intelligence is fourth by default.
 I could list it as another tied-for-first quality if I wanted to take months searching for the perfect donor, but I don't.
-I debated it, though.
+I debated that, though.
 Intelligence is clearly genetic.
 In fact, donors with medical degrees and Pulitzer Prize-winning uncles can cost $25,000, so it's obviously valuable to some people.
 I, on the other hand, am just looking for a 3.0 GPA and the ability to communicate sensible thoughts.
 It's a low bar, I suppose, but I'm hoping that my husband's brilliant sperm will do all it can, and we'll get a math tutor for the rest.

-So that's my definitive list of priorities.
+And there's my definitive list of priorities.
+Sort of.

 There's actually a super-duper, top priority that trumps everything else: I need a donor who's willing to be known to me and my kids.
-I believe strongly in the lessons learned from the history of adoption, which include the cultural shift from "no one has to know" to "tell early and often."
+I believe strongly in the lessons learned from the history of adoption, which include the cultural shift from "no one has to know"; to "tell early and often."
 This means that donor anonymity is a deal-breaker.

 After all, if my kids want to meet their ethnic-looking, pretty, healthy, fertile donor, they should be able to.
 And if they gripe about inheriting her less-than-brilliance or questionable personality, I'll tell them the truth: "Don't blame her.
 You're my kids, so, let's face it: donor or no donor, you were pretty much doomed from the start."